ufosc/practice-repo/README.md

 Development or dev branch is where most development occurs.
 New features and bug fixes often are added here.

 Other branches are made as necessary for a variety of reasons.
 Often if a feature is big enough or something is experimental, it will get it's own branch.

+### TODO

+- Section on handling conflicts
+- Section on creating issues
+- Section on fixing issues